 - Google your own idea.
 It might seem like a no-brainer, but you'd be surprised by how often we're pitched stories that are very close to articles we've seen in other health and wellness publications.
 We’re looking for original stories and angles, so if your pitch has been widely covered in a similar way by other titles, we likely won’t approve it.

-Also note: We do not accept stories on spec; please submit pitches only, not entire pre-written articles.
+Also note: We do not accept stories on spec; please submit pitches only, not pre-written articles.
 Once your pitch is approved, you’ll begin a collaborative editorial process with your assigning editor.
 This will include no more than two rounds of revisions.

 We accept all pitches on a rolling basis.
 Your pitch should include the following: